JabRef/jabref/docs/adr/0012-handle-different-bibEntry-formats-of-fetchers.md

 ### Pass fetchers the format, they have to create entries accordingly

 * Good, because fetchers already handle BibEntry creation (in their format of choice).
-This is part of his responsibility
+This is part of his responsibility.
 * Good, because fetchers only create BibEntries of the "correct" format.
-At no point there exists the chance of the wrong format being passed on due to e.g. code changes
+At no point there exists the chance of the wrong format being passed on due to e.g. code changes.
 * Good, because the conversion does not have to take place
 * Bad, because fetcher has to "know" all differences of the formats -> clutters the code.
 * Bad, because this code has to be tested.
 Conversion already exists.